matze-dd/Tex2txt/README.md

 - optional argument `repl`:
     - replacement pattern, r'...\\d...' (d: single digit) extracts text from position d in args (counting from 1)
-    - other escape rules: see escape handling at myexpand();
+    - other escape rules: see escape handling at function myexpand();
       e.g., include a single backslash: repl=r'...\\\\...'
-    - inclusion of % only accepted as escaped version r'...\\\\%...', will be resolved to % at the end by resolve_escapes()
+    - inclusion of % only accepted as escaped version r'...\\\\%...', will be resolved to % at the end by function resolve_escapes()
     - inclusion of double backslash \\\\ and replacement ending with \\
       will be rejected